Travel Guide to Kedarnath Temple

 There are several hotels, guest houses and Bhawans to stay in Gaurikund but if you have no prior bookings then availability will be completely on your LUCK.
-We went prior booking and trust me, we had a tough time in finding one for ourselves.
-Finally, we got a room in the market at Subash Hotel, with attached washroom.
+We went prior booking and trust me, we had a tough time finding one for ourselves.
+Finally, we got a room in the market at Subash Hotel, with the attached washroom.
 4 of us (We and our parents) accommodated in a 3-bedroom which costed us Rs.
 1500/.
 And a bucket of hot water cost us Rs.
 60/- per head.

 Note: Hotels, guest house people don’t take advance bookings in Gaurikund, even on giving advance and pricing changes every day.
 The maximum they can charge is Rs.3000/- per night.

 Our Experience on Horses

 Honestly, this was the first time we had covered the journey on a horse and it was not at all an easy task.
 If our horseman had not been so cooperative and good, we would have not been able to do this journey.
 The process of ascending is much easier than the process of descending.